-The biotope occurs in variable (18-35 ppt) and full salinity (30-35 ppt) (JNCC, 2015).
-Biotopes occuring in full salinity are considered tolerant of a change to variable as this falls within the natural habitat range.
-The decrease in salinity assessed at the benchmark is to low salinity (<18 ppt).
+The biotope occurs in variable (18-35 ppt) salinity (JNCC, 2015) the decrease in salinity assessed at the benchmark is to low salinity (<18 ppt).
 The available evidence (summarised below) suggests that the characterizing species are tolerant of a short-term decrease to low salinity but it is likely that for species such as Limecola balthica long-term reductions would lead to mortality.